RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       Sign in

-#. **Select your server configuration and login**
+#. **Select your server configuration and start a container**

-   After  a successful authentication you will see a screen with server options as in the figure below:
+   After  a successful authentication you will see a screen with server options similar to:

    .. figure:: images/jhub-login.png
       :align: center